vyom-gupta-dev/teen-pati-probability-model/README.md

 *Note: This section contains the basic axioms of probability and notation that is used in the algorithm, if you are familiar with them, then it is suggestable for you to skip this section*

 ## Notation:

+- Probability of any event = Instances of that Event/ Total Instances
 - P(A) Denotes the probability of an event A occuring
 - P(A') Denotes the probability of an event A ***NOT*** occuring
 - P(A*B) Denotes the probability that both events A and B occur ***together***
 - P(A|B) Denotes the probability of an event A occuring, **While B has already occured**
 - U denotes the Universal Set, P(U) = 1, **Always**

-## Theorems of Probability:
+## Mathematical Fundamentals:
 This project is based on the following few theorems and axioms of probability theory:
-- **Bayes Theorem** - It states that to compute the condiitonal probability,
+- **Conditional Probability** - It states that to compute the condiitonal probability,

 **P(A|B) = P(A*B) / P(B)**